Optical lattice

-An optical lattice is formed by the interference of counter-propagating laser beams, creating a spatially periodic polarization pattern.
+An optical lattice is formed by the interference of counter-propagating laser beams, creating a spatially periodic intensity pattern.
 The resulting periodic potential may trap neutral atoms via the Stark shift.
 Atoms are cooled and congregate at the potential extrema (at maxima for blue-detuned lattices, and minima for red-detuned lattices).
 The resulting arrangement of trapped atoms resembles a crystal lattice and can be used for quantum simulation.

 Atoms trapped in the optical lattice may move due to quantum tunneling, even if the potential well depth of the lattice points exceeds the kinetic energy of the atoms, which is similar to the electrons in a conductor.
 However, a superfluid–Mott insulator transition may occur, if the interaction energy between the atoms becomes larger than the hopping energy when the well depth is very large.
 In the Mott insulator phase, atoms will be trapped in the potential minima and cannot move freely, which is similar to the electrons in an insulator.
-In the case of Fermionic atoms, if the well depth is further increased the atoms are predicted to form an antiferromagnetic, i.e. Néel state at sufficiently low temperatures.
+In the case of fermionic atoms, if the well depth is further increased the atoms are predicted to form an antiferromagnetic, i.e. Néel state at sufficiently low temperatures.

+History

+Trapping atoms in standing waves of light was first proposed by V. S. Letokhov in 1968.